Guide

 How many emails can Manus search at once?

 The --limit flag controls how many results are returned per search.
-You can set it up to 50.
-For broader research, Manus can run multiple searches with different keywords and combine the results into a single summary.
+You can set it up to 50 per call.
+For broader research, Manus can run multiple searches with different keywords and combine the results — in practice, 3-4 targeted searches with --limit 20 cover most research tasks without exceeding Manus session time limits.

 Next steps